 Endocrine abnormalities are common in anorexia nervosa; they include

 Menses usually cease, but cessation of menses is no longer a criterion for diagnosis.
-Bone mass declines.
+Bone density declines.
 In severely undernourished patients, virtually every major organ system may be affected.
 However, susceptibility to infections is typically not increased.

 Dehydration and metabolic alkalosis may occur, and serum potassium and/or sodium may be low; all are aggravated by induced vomiting and laxative or diuretic use.

 Cardiac muscle mass, chamber size, and output decrease; mitral valve prolapse is commonly detected.
 Some patients have prolonged QT intervals (even when corrected for heart rate), which, with the risks imposed by electrolyte disturbances, may predispose to tachyarrhythmias.
 Sudden death, most likely due to ventricular tachyarrhythmias, may occur.

 Anorexia nervosa may be mild and transient or severe and persistent.